 - Ribosomes: The protein-producing organelles.

-- Cell membrane: The cell membrane or the plasma membrane is the outer membrane of the cell, which acts as the barrier for the cell and separates it from the outer environment and checks the material going inside and outside the cell.
+- Cell membrane: The cell membrane or the plasma membrane is the outer membrane of the cell.
+It acts as the barrier for the cell and separates it from the outer environment.
+Also, it checks the material going inside and outside the cell.

 Structure of the Prokaryotic cell